adamvoss/ArduinoDUE_OBD_FreeRunningCAN/readme.md

 These libraries were designed with contious message TX/RX (DAQ applications) in mind by implementing a periodic scheduler.
 The scheduler supports both native DUE CAN ports and allows for one to easily implement a "free-running raw" CAN protocol or perhaps something a bit more layered such as OBD2.
-An OBD2 implemenation is provided, and logged CAN traffic and screen data are provided in the repository (driveHome*.* files).
+An OBD2 implemenation is provided.
+Sample, logged CAN traffic and screen data are provided in the `extras` directory (the `driveHome*.*` files).

 Thank you for actually reading the readme and contributing!